MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Switzerland/swiss-electronic-payments-using-esr.md

 -   Import the ESR files and create payment lines automatically for each payment.
 For more information, see [How to: Import ESR Payments](how-to-import-esr-payments.md).

 > [!NOTE]
 >  Before you can use the ESR module, you must set up the bank, bank account, and file name.
-You must also specify whether ESR or ESR\+ should be used.
+You must also specify whether ESR or ESR+ should be used.
 For more information, see the ESR Setup table.

  When you have evaluated the setup information, you can adjust the invoice form, and you can create a test series that you can ask your bank or postal service to validate.